Degenerate coupled-cluster theory: supplementary materials

-Numerical data used to generate the figures are made available as supplementary material.
+The numerical data used to generate the figures are provided.
+A proof of the equivalence of VCCS and HF theories is also included.

-\acknowledgments The author expresses the deepest gratitude to Late Professor John F. Stanton for his continuous encouragement and friendship over the years.
-He also thanks Professors Rodney J. Bartlett, Mart\'{i}n Mosquera, and Piotr Piecuch for a careful reading of the manuscript, technical advice, and stimulating discussions.
-This work has been supported by the U.S. Department of Energy (DoE), Office of Science, Office of Basic Energy Sciences under Grant No.\ DE-SC0006028 and also by the Center for Scalable Predictive methods for Excitations and Correlated phenomena (SPEC), which is funded by the U.S. DoE, Office of Science, Office of Basic Energy Sciences, Division of Chemical Sciences, Geosciences and Biosciences as part of the Computational Chemical Sciences (CCS) program at Pacific Northwest National Laboratory (PNNL) under FWP 70942.
-PNNL is a multi-program national laboratory operated by Battelle Memorial Institute for the U.S. DoE.
+\acknowledgments The author sincerely thanks Professors Rodney J. Bartlett, Anna I. Krylov, Mart\'{i}n Mosquera, and Piotr Piecuch for their critical reading of the manuscript, technical advice, and stimulating discussions.
+This work has been supported by the U.S. Department of Energy (DoE), Office of Science, Office of Basic Energy Sciences under Grant No.\ DE-SC0006028..